 • Provide plenty of exercise.
 Your new puppy is a bundle of energy, so give him plenty of discharge outlets.
 Going on walks is a fantastic way to do this, and benefits you with some exercise as well.
 Short but frequent walks help your pup vent pent up energy and gives him an appropriate outlet for all that motion!

 • Play, play, play.
-Playing fetch or kicking a soccer ball around the yard lets him burn off some energy, while strengthening your parent-pup bond.
+Playing fetch or kicking a soccer ball around the yard lets him burn off some energy while strengthening your parent-pup bond.

 • Obedience training.
 Teach and review basic obedience commands early on.
 Well trained dogs are more likely to follow orders when misbehaving.

 • You are the leader.
 You can teach your puppy that you are the boss by having him respond to a command, such as “sit,” before he gets anything he wants or needs.
 If he becomes too pushy about getting attention by whining, nudging, etc, pull your hands away and look away.
 Once he stops soliciting attention for 10 seconds, ask him to sit.
 Then give him attention and affection.
-Do not reward annoying or bad behavior.
+Do not reward annoying or bad behaviour.

 You can also teach him not to move without your permission.
-Any time you begin to move from one area of the home to another, use this as an opportunity to ask you pup to “sit and stay” for a second or two, then give the command to follow you.
+Any time you begin to move from one area of the home to another, use this as an opportunity to ask your pup to “sit and stay” for a second or two, then give the command to follow you.